emdailey/spot/doc/manual/operation.rst

 with the left mouse button. *Shift-right-click* is the same using the right mouse button, etc.

-Some mouse-controlled operations in Ginga are inititiated by a key stroke.
+Some mouse-controlled operations in SPOT are inititiated by a key stroke.
 In these case the key is pressed and released (not held), and then the mouse is used to control the operation.
 Such operations are either terminated by releasing the mouse button (if the operation